BalramApply/SwitchDemo/README.md

 # SwitchDemo

 Welcome to the SwitchDemo project!
-This project demonstrates the implementation and usage of a switch component in a [platform or technology, e.g., .NET MAUI, React, etc.].
+This project demonstrates the implementation and usage of a switch component in a [platform or technology, e.g., .NET MAUI].
 The goal of SwitchDemo is to provide a simple, reusable component that can be integrated into various applications.

 ## Features